-- 1. Method for Convection Enhanced Delivery of Therapeutic Agents (United States patent issued); - 2.
-Targeted Cargo Protein Combination Therapy (United States patent issued); and - 3.
-Treating Cancer Stem Cells Using Targeted Cargo Proteins
+- 1. Method for Convection Enhanced Delivery of Therapeutic Agents (United States patent 7,371,225); - 2.
+Targeted Cargo Protein Combination Therapy (United States patent 9,629,899); - 3.
+Treating Cancer Stem Cells Using Targeted Cargo Proteins; and - 4.
+IL-4 Fusion Formulations for Treatment of Central Nervous System Tumors

-Expiry dates for material patents under the families above range from approximately 2023 to 2029.
+Actual and potential expiry dates for material patents under the families above range from approximately 2023 to 2038.

-In addition to the above patents, MDNA55 will have market exclusivity post-approval through regulatory means via Orphan Drug Designation in the United States (7 years) and Europe (10 years) for the treatment of GB as well as Biologics Data Exclusivity in the United States (12 years), Europe (10 years), Canada (8 years) and other markets where similar means of exclusivity is available.
-The Superkine and Empowered Superkine platforms owned or licensed by MTI are covered by issued patents and patent applications under the following patent families:
+In addition to the above patents, MDNA55 will have market exclusivity post-approval through regulatory means via Orphan Drug Designation in the United States (7 years) and Europe (10 years) for the treatment of GBM as well as Biologics Data Exclusivity in the United States (12 years), Europe (10 years), Canada (8 years) and other markets where similar means of exclusivity is available.

+The Superkine and Empowered Superkine platforms owned or licensed by Medicenna are covered by issued patents and patent applications under the following patent families:

-- 1. Chimeric Proteins with Cell-Targeting Specificity and Apoptosis Inducing Activities (United States patent issued) - 2.
-Superkines and Synthekines: Repurposed Cytokines with New and Enhanced Signaling Activities (United States patent issued) - 3.
-Superagonists and Antagonists of Interleukin-2 (United States patent issued) - 4.
-Superagonists, Partial Agonists and Antagonists of Interleukin-2 - 5.
-Therapeutic IL-13 Polypeptides (United States patent issued) - 6.
-Interleukin-4 Receptor-Binding Fusion Proteins and Uses Thereof (Pro-apoptotic Fusions) - 7.
-Interleukin-4 Receptor Binding Fusion Proteins and Uses Thereof (Anti-apoptotic Fusions) - 8.
-Interleukin-2 Receptor Binding Fusion Proteins and Uses Thereof; and - 9.
-IL-13 Superkine: Immune Cell Targeting Constructs and Methods of Use Thereof
+- 1. Superkines and Synthekines: Repurposed Cytokines with New and Enhanced Signaling Activities (United States patent 9,738,696) - 2.
+Superagonists and Antagonists of Interleukin-2 (United States patent 9,428,567) - 3.
+Superagonists, Partial Agonists and Antagonists of Interleukin-2 - 4.
+Therapeutic IL-13 Polypeptides (United States patents 9,512,194 and 9,732,133) - 5.
+Interleukin-4 Receptor-Binding Fusion Proteins and Uses Thereof (Pro-apoptotic Fusions) - 6.
+Interleukin-4 Receptor Binding Fusion Proteins and Uses Thereof (Anti-apoptotic Fusions) - 7.
+Interleukin-2 Receptor Binding Fusion Proteins and Uses Thereof - 8.
+IL-13 Superkine: Immune Cell Targeting Constructs and Methods of Use Thereof; and - 9.
+IL-2 Superagonists in Combination with Anti-PD-1 Antibodies

-To date, a total of six patents have been issued or allowed in the United States with several other patent applications pending.
+To date, a total of seven patents have been issued or allowed in the United States with several other patent applications pending.
 Many of the patents have been filed recently or have issued recently, providing Medicenna with an extended term of patent protection.
-Expiry dates for the patents above are between 2018 and 2033.
+Actual or potential expiry dates for the patents above are between 2023 and 2038.